ABSTRACT: Six adult female

 eight or ten openmouthed faces but not yawning

-were shown silently on a 35 cm monitor
+wild.
+The videos were shown silently on a 35 cm

-30 cm high and ca. 8 cm from the front of the
+small table 30 cm high and ca. 8 cm from the

 (c) Experimental procedure